trezor/trezor-firmware/python/docs/OPTIONS.rst

     --help  Show this message and exit.

   Commands:
-    get-address           Get Ethereum address in hex encoding. get-public-node       Get Ethereum public node of given path. sign-message          Sign message with Ethereum address.
+    download-definitions  Download all Ethereum network and token definitions and save them. get-address           Get Ethereum address in hex encoding. get-public-node       Get Ethereum public node of given path. sign-message          Sign message with Ethereum address.